arsentieva/dev_env_setup/README.md

 # dev_env_setup
-script to setup dev environment for Windows
+Script to setup dev environment for Windows and install all the applications and tools needed for distruction free coding.

 Run PowerShell in Admin mode and run script by name 'dev_env_windows.ps1.